davidggphy/2019_03_Curso_IFT/README.md

     `conda update --all`
 4. Create a new environment with
     `conda env create -n ML_Course python=3.6`

+    Depending on your conda version the syntax can be instead:  `conda create -n ML_Course python=3.6`
 5. Activate the environment with:
     - Windows: `activate ML_Course`
     - Linux, macOS: `conda activate ML_Course` or `source activate ML_Course`